williamcquinn/XGB-Classification-AWS-Sagemaker/README.md

 Tasks:

-• Perform Exploratory Data Analysis on the given dataset
+• Perform Exploratory Data Analysis on an employees dataset

-• Save preprocessed datasets to Amazon S3
+• Saved preprocessed datasets to Amazon S3

-• Use the Amazon Sagemaker platform to train an XGBoost model
+• Used the Amazon Sagemaker platform to train an XGBoost model

-• Evaluate the model on the test set
+• Evaluated the model on the test set

-• Perform hyperparameter tuning on the XGBoost model
+• Performed hyperparameter tuning on the XGBoost model